 At Camp Wesley Woods, we offer several different programs on site, each designed for a different age ranges or based on interest.
 We also offer off site tripping programs that have their own Parent Information Packet if you would like to find out more information.
+You will see a program progression of age appropriate activities for your child.
+There's always something new at camp to look forward to doing as you get older!

 Discovery 1⁄2 Week: For our youngest overnight campers, we want them to experience a wide range of activities, to try new things and to discover new talents.
 We have prepared a well-balanced schedule full of high and low intensity activities.
 In the evenings we will have worship, evening activities, and snack time.
+All activities for Discovery are pre-planned to maximize campers experience.